Terwillegar Drive: Route description

 Terwillegar Drive begins at Whitemud Drive where Whitemud Drive turns from an east-west to north-south orientation as it approaches the North Saskatchewan River, and is accessible via a modified trumpet interchange with left exit ramps.
 It travels in a southwest direction through the Riverbend and Terwillegar Heights areas, passing through three split intersections that are staged for future diamond interchanges.
 Terwillegar Drive crosses Anthony Henday Drive and enters the Windermere area.
 At Windermere Boulevard, another split intersection, Terwillegar Drive enters the southwest (SW) quadrant and becomes 170 Street SW, turning south.
-170 Street SW continues south to Ellerslie Road / Hiller Road (Ellerslie Road was realigned from the 9 Avenue SW alignment, the original alignment is slated to be removed) where 170 Street is misaligned (aligned to the southbound and northbound off-ramps of a future diamond interchange) and continues south as a rural road.
-At 41 Avenue SW, the roadway enters Leduc County and continues south as Range Road 253.
+170 Street SW continues south to Ellerslie Road / Hiller Road then to Keswick Gate / 21 Avenue SW where 170 Street is misaligned(aligned to the southbound and northbound off-ramps of a future diamond interchange).
+170 Street continues south to Rabbit Hill Road / 28 Avenue SW where it continues south as a rural road.
+170 Street SW ends at 73 Avenue SW.

 Future

+As of June 2026, The Terwillegar Drive and Anthony Henday Drive interchange is currently being upgraded to a partial cloverleaf interchange, with construction anticipated to be completed in 2028.

+As of June 2026, 170 Street SW is currently being widened in between Ambleside Link and Rabbit Hill Road / 28 Avenue SW to two lanes in each direction and each intersection in between is being upgraded to a split intersection.

+As of June 2026, 170 Street SW is being upgraded from a rural road to an urban arterial standard in between Rabbit Hill Road / 28 Avenue SW and 38 Avenue SW, with construction anticipated to be completed in fall 2026.

 The City of Edmonton is presently engaged in two planning studies to upgrade Terwillegar Drive and 170 Street SW to a freeway, which was originally envisioned in the 1980s.
 While the right-of-way is protected, the interchange plans are still in the design stage and there is no timeline set for construction.
 It remains to be seen if the 170 Street SW section will be renamed Terwillegar Drive; current planning documents refer to both names.

 Additionally, there are plans to extend the freeway into Leduc County.
 It would go west of the Edmonton International Airport, and then swing east across Highway 2 and join Highway 2A south of Leduc.

 Neighbourhoods

 Terwillegar Drive is the main spine and highway that travels through the Riverbend/Terwillegar/Windermere area of Southwest Edmonton.
-The list of specific neighbourhoods that Terwillegar Drive runs through, in order from south to north are:
+The list of specific neighbourhoods that Terwillegar Drive runs through, in order from north to south are: